Bill Gates: Management style

-During Microsoft's early years, Gates was an active software developer, particularly in the company's programming language products, but his primary role in most of the company's history was as a manager and executive.
-He has not officially been on a development team since working on the TRS-80 Model 100, but he wrote code that shipped with the company's products as late as 1989.
 Jerry Pournelle wrote in 1985 when Gates announced Microsoft Excel: "Bill Gates likes the program, not because it's going to make him a lot of money (although I'm sure it will do that), but because it's a neat hack."
 During the late 1990s, he was criticized for his business tactics, which were considered anti-competitive.
 This opinion has been upheld by numerous court rulings.

+By 1987, Computerworld quoted an industry observer who said "Bill personifies Microsoft, and hotshots want to work for him".
+Joel Spolsky recalled how, when presenting Visual Basic for Applications for approval in the early 1990s, Gates had in one night read the technical specification of 500 pages and written notes on every page: "You couldn't bullshit him for a minute because he was a programmer.
+A real, actual, programmer".

+Gates has often been accused of bullying Microsoft employees.
+He met regularly with Microsoft's senior managers and program managers, and the managers described him as being verbally combative, berating them for perceived holes in their business strategies or proposals that placed the company's long-term interests at risk.
+Gates interrupted presentations with such comments as "that's the stupidest thing I've ever heard" and "why don't you just give up your options and join the Peace Corps?"
+The target of his outburst would then have to defend the proposal in detail until Gates was fully convinced.
+Spolsky recalled being told after his presentation to Gates:

+Bill doesn't really want to review your spec, he just wants to make sure you've got it under control.
+His standard M.O. is to ask harder and harder questions until you admit that you don't know, and then he can yell at you for being unprepared.

+Not all harsh language was criticism; a manager recalled that "You're full of shit.
+That's the stupidest fucking thing I've ever heard" meant that Gates was amazed.
+"In the lore of Microsoft, if Bill says that to you, you're made".
+When subordinates appeared to be procrastinating, he was known to remark sarcastically, "I'll do it over the weekend".

 In June 2006, Gates announced that he would transition out of his role at Microsoft to dedicate more time to philanthropy.
 He gradually divided his responsibilities between two successors when he placed Ray Ozzie in charge of management and Craig Mundie in charge of long-term product strategy.
 The process took two years to fully transfer his duties to Ozzie and Mundie, and was completed on June 27, 2008.